usamireko/StableTTS-Training-Colab/README.md

 - # Extra steps: Inference time!

-Although this notebook isnt focused for inference (there´s already one in the StableTTS folder), this is useful for testing models.
+Although this notebook isnt focused for inference (there´s already one in the StableTTS repo), this is useful for testing models.

 ![image](https://github.com/user-attachments/assets/0f612b8d-65df-41fe-a266-a5a433536155)